 that exposure to toxins can impair the ability of the FMO3 enzyme to

-oxidize TMA because the FMO3 enzyme has other duties in the body besides
+oxidize TMA to TMAO because the FMO3 enzyme has other duties in the body besides

 oxygenating TMA, such as detoxing plant alkaloids and many drugs, as